Doom-2/Tick-Tick/README.md

   * Install Docker & Compose services
   * Create user `deploy` with admin privileges
   * Allow SSH connection by login and password
-* Make CI/CD pipeline using GitHub Actions platform
+* Make CI/CD pipeline using GitHub Actions platform and `action.yaml` file
 * Install the `pre-commit` package and use it for code inspection with popular hooks as \
  `end-of-file-fixer`, `trailing-whitespace`, `double-quote-string-fixer`, `flake8`, etc.
+* Make Pull Request in feature `deploy`, discuss and check its functionality with Team Lead, \
+  then make the necessary changes and merge with the `master` branch

 2.3 Auth
+* Create a Git branch `auth` and switch to it
 * Add CRUD for User Model:
   * Create custom User Manager
   * Use Django authentication system from `django.contrib.auth` standard library. \